darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

-In an ideal world, to copy an object we should simply call a method named copy() and go drink a coffee, but no, we can't.
-In order to undertand common manners to copy() object in javascript, we will need to review some basics, a recap is always welcome, isn't it ?
+In an ideal world, to clone an object we should simply invoke a native method named clone() and go drink a coffee, but no, we can't.
+In order to undertand common manners to clone() object in javascript, we will need to review some basics, a recap is always welcome, isn't it ?

-I will try to explain what is going on when you deal with javascript value, object, references...and all that in one article, OMG.
+I will explain you what is going on when dealing with javascript value, object, references...and all that in one article, OMG.

 ## Primitives are immutable